Logician724/spiegel-crawler/README.md

 ## Customization

-The repository uses an `env.default` that houses the default configuration for the respository for quick startup.
-The following variables are customizable
+The repository uses an `env.default` file that houses the default configuration for the respository for quick startup.
+The following variables can be changed or added in `.env.default` file to make them customizable

 - `MONGO_URI` : used by the crawler to connect to the correct database.
 The database connection string format follows the [standard mongodb format](https://docs.mongodb.com/manual/reference/connection-string/).